 The 3 Best Dog Brushes for Shelties

 Once you've removed all the mats and the loose undercoat, switch to a slicker brush to finish the outer coat.
-Hertzko's Self Cleaning Slicker Brush has retractable bristles for cleaning and storage, so the pins aren't liable to break and scratch your Sheltie's skin.
+Looks for one with retractable bristles for cleaning and storage, so the pins aren't as liable to break and scratch your Sheltie's skin.

-This is quick and painless for your Sheltie, as all the heavy mats are gone.
-The purpose of finishing with a slicker brush is to perfect the outercoat, massage your dog's skin, increase blood circulation, and distribute the natural oils.
-This leaves the coat soft and shiny, and your dog's skin healthier.
+This stage is quick and painless for your Sheltie, as all the heavy mats are all gone.
+Finishing with a slicker brush tidies the outercoat, massages your dog's skin, increases blood circulation, and distributes the natural oils.
+It leaves the coat soft and shiny without any debris.